Arana-Jayavihan/Lucifers_NIX/README.md

 # Lucifer's NIX Flake ❄️
 Hello folks, Welcome to my flake repository for NixOS, I've been loving NixOS since the day I installed it on my system.
-So here is my current configuration, I'll be updating this pretty often with new feature, bug fixes, and improvements.
+So here is my current configuration, I'll be updating this pretty often with new features, bug fixes, and improvements.
 Enjoy 🍃

 ## Preview ✨
 ### Demo